cartercanedy/libzbar.NET/README.md

 libzbar.NET is released under GNU LGPL version 2.1, or (at your discretion) any later version.

 ## Authors
-_libzbar.NET is a derivative project, with the source project being authored by Jonas Finnemann Jensen et. al. This is a list of authors that have directly contributed:_
+_libzbar.NET is a derivative project, with the source project being authored by Jonas Finnemann Jensen et al. This is a list of authors that have directly contributed:_

 *   Carter Canedy
 *   Jonas Finnemann Jensen